-Area Observation Deloitte recommendation Management response and remediation plan Housing Revenue Authority (HRA) recharges and bad debt written policies We noted that the Council does not have documented policies relating to the accounting of HRA recharges and bad debts.
-The HRA recharge system is largely judgemental with no formal guidance on how much, or on what basis/principal management should be making the recharge.
+Area Observation Deloitte recommendation Management response and remediation plan Housing Revenue Authority (HRA) recharges and bad debt written We noted that the Council does not have documented policies relating to the accounting of HRA recharges and bad debts.
+A formal policy should be developed to guide the accounting of HRA recharges and bad The recommendation will be considered in line with good practice. policies The HRA recharge system is largely judgemental with no formal guidance on how much, or on what basis/principal management should be making the recharge.
 For bad debts provisions, the Council used year on year calculated percentage rates.
-We also note that some of the prior year bad debt provision workings were not available upon request due to the Council personnel who prepared workings no longer employed by the Council.
-Whilst our review and calculations did not highlight any material concerns, the subjective nature of HRA recharges and bad debt provision exposes the Council to the risk of biases in determination of amounts to recognise in a financial year.
-A formal policy should be developed to guide the accounting of HRA recharges and bad debts.
-The recommendation will be considered in line with good practice.
+We also note that some of the prior year bad debt provision workings were not available upon request due to the Council personnel who prepared workings no longer employed by the Council. debts.
+Page ' Whilst our review and calculations did not highlight any material concerns, the subjective nature of HRA recharges and bad debt provision exposes the Council to the risk of biases in determination of amounts to recognise in a financial year.
 Asset verification We could not verify the existence of 2 assets included in the fixed asset register: 1.
 Riverbank works with an NBV value of £224k; and 2.
 HRA infrastructure assets $11/12$ with an NBV value of £120k.
 Based on discussions with management, these assets were historical assets which were added on an old finance system; hence they are not linked to specific properties.
 We recommend that management performs a physical asset verification for assets included in the fixed asset register.
 A rolling programme of physical verification checks will be considered.